 337

-FACULTY WORKLOAD: POLICIES AND PROCEDURES1
+FACULTY WORKLOAD: POLICIES AND PROCEDURES

 The President of each campus is responsible for the overall conduct of the campus’ educational program including the utilization of budgeted instructional faculty positions and the proper assignment of individual faculty workloads.

 Variations in campus curricula require variations in the use of instructional faculty positions allocated to each campus.
 There is, nevertheless, need for a common frame of reference for faculty workload assignments.
 The intent of this document is to stipulate those policies and procedures which are to be common guides to each President in determining how best to use instructional positions to operate academic programs most effectively.
+Sections I and II bring our campus into alignment with the Chancellor’s Office Executive Order.

+Section III reflects expectations regarding faculty research and appropriate workload assignment.

-I. Definition of Faculty Workload*
+I. Definition of Faculty Workload

 The normal workload of a full-time faculty member consists of two components: